“It all started at a 5,000 watt AM radio station in a working-class Pennsylvania town …”

 When Oldies 100 went the way of so many other great radio stations of our past, I went classic rock for a while at 94.7 (I know – a return engagement at that spot), and I even did a morning show in Hagerstown Maryland.
 I did it from my house and recorded the shows in the afternoon!
 That was a great job – until new owners came along and “my services were no longer needed”.

-Now I get to wake up every morning to hang out with friends like you out there, and my pals Sheila and Paul in here — doing radio the way it’s supposed to be done … great songs, a few laughs, a show that keeps you up on what’s happening that morning, a LOCAL place … where everybody knows your name … Oops – that was CHEERS!
+Now I get to wake up every morning to hang out with friends like you out there, and my pals Penny and Paul in here — doing radio the way it’s supposed to be done … great songs, a few laughs, a show that keeps you up on what’s happening that morning, a LOCAL place … where everybody knows your name … Oops – that was CHEERS!
 Sorry.